merovex-press/stranded-series/README.md

 * [God Guise](http://tvtropes.org/pmwiki/pmwiki.php/Main/GodGuise) - Hero takes advantage of false god worship due to [This is my Boomstick](http://tvtropes.org/pmwiki/pmwiki.php/Main/ThisIsMyBoomstick).
 But, by the end of the first season....
 * [Unwanted Faith](http://tvtropes.org/pmwiki/pmwiki.php/Main/UnwantedFalseFaith) he no longer wants to be worshipped, but a religion has formed.
 * [One Small Fib (4.5)](http://tvtropes.org/pmwiki/pmwiki.php/Mohs/OneBigLie) - FTL travel, not significant to the plot.
+* Knight in Sour Armor - The world is filled with idealists who believe in truth and justice and devote their lives to fighting for it.
+And then the world keeps letting them down.
+For them, Being Good Sucks.
+But rather than giving up on their goals, they replace their shiny armor with a full plate of pure cynicism.
+These characters realize they live in a dark, cruel and brutal world and choose to fight not because they believe they will truly make a difference, but because it's the right thing to do.

 ## LOGLINE (1-2 sentence)